qortmdgh4141/Alcohol-Mini-Game-App/README.md

 - This application not only provides fun through games, but also offers a variety of alcohol recipes to enjoy alcohol.
 - This application provides the last train time check function so that you can return home safely. <br/>

-&nbsp; ⚠️ The alcohol game is so fun and the alcohol made from the alcohol recipe is so delicious that you may drink too much. <br/>
+&nbsp; ⚠️ You may drink too much because the alcohol game is so fun and the alcohol made with the alcohol recipe is so delicious. <br/> <br/> <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Drinking too much is bad for your health, so eat according to your drinking capacity. <br/> <br/> <br/>

 ### 3. &nbsp; Main Function <br/> <br/>